Jenguk42/CCNA/Routing/OSPF.md

 		- If the priority is set to 0, the router cannot be the DR/BDR of the subnet.
 	2. Highest OSPF Router ID
 - 'First place' becomes the DR, and 'Second place' becomes the BDR
-- If the DR goes down, BDR instantly becomes the new DR. Then an election is held for the next BDR.
+- If the DR goes down, **BDR instantly becomes the new DR** even if it doesn't have the highest priority.
+Then an election is held for the next BDR.
 	- E.g., If R2's priority is configured to be 255 and the OSPF processes are cleared, R4 will be the next DR because it was previously the BDR.
 Then R2 becomes the BDR.
 ## OSPF Process
 Three main steps in the process of sharing LSAs and determining the best route to each destination in the network:
 1. Become neighbours with other routes connected to the same segment.